inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

     -   **Accessibility**: unlimited
     -   **Access to the Mooc**:
         -   Part 1 - Introduction to AI (accessible from
-        > course.elementsofai.com[^1])
+        > course.elementsofai.com[EofAi1])

         -   Part 2 - Building AI (accessible from
-        > buildingai.elementsofai.com[^2])
+        > buildingai.elementsofai.com[^EofAi2])

-Element of AI, a success story: launched in 2018, « with the aim of helping people to be empowered, not threatened, by artificial intelligence », The Mooc has been a huge success and is now an established benchmark for AI training with 750,000 registered students from 170 countries.
+###### Element of AI, a success story:
+launched in 2018, «*with the aim ofhelping people to be empowered, not threatened, by artificial intelligence*», The Mooc has been a huge success and is now an established benchmark for AI training with 750,000 registered students from 170 countries.